Allegheny County Councilmember Makes Another Push For Mandatory Mask-Wearing

 PITTSBURGH (KDKA) – Less than a month after a mask mandate bill introduced by two Allegheny County councilmembers was thrown out, one of them is coming back again with another push for mask-wearing.

-The requests detailed in the new legislation are far less severe than the previous one where the sponsors were actually intending for Council itself to mandate masks and issue $100 fines for people who did not comply.READ MORE: American Red Cross Says Blood Supply Is At Lowest Post-Summer Level In 6 Years
+The requests detailed in the new legislation are far less severe than the previous one where the sponsors were actually intending for Council itself to mandate masks and issue $100 fines for people who did not comply.READ MORE: Police Chase Comes To An End When Driver Slams Into An Adult Store Off Of McKnight Road

 In the new motion sponsored by Councilmember Olivia Bennet, she’s asking the Allegheny County Health Department to consider implementing a mask mandate for indoor gatherings across the county any time the seven-day average of positive COVID test results reaches 5 percent or higher, or when the transmission rate reaches moderate levels.